San Francisco Bans Flavors!

 Opponents to San Francisco’s new law were mostly consumers and small business owners who were worried the law could kill off local trade in the city.

-They argued not only would it mean shop closures, vape users would have to travel outside the city to buy their e-liquids, taking more business away from the city.
+They argued not only would it mean shop closures, vape users would have to travel outside the city to buy their vape juice, taking more business away from the city.

 Supporters of the ban, including the Campaign for Tobacco-Free Kids, said they believed the ban on all flavored e-liquids, including candy and bubblegum flavors which they believe lures children into vaping, would see fewer under-age vapers take up the habit.

-However, opposers of the ban said residents are now much more likely to buy products over the internet instead, where it’s actually easier for teens to buy them.
+However, opposers of the ban said residents are now much more likely to buy vape products online instead, where it’s actually easier for teens to buy them.

 Vape users as well as harm reduction advocates also argued that banning flavors would make it harder for adult smokers to quit.